curityio/long-lived-token-procedure-plugin/README.md

 ## Configuring the Plugin

-The plugin has one configuration option:
+The plugin has the following configuration options:

-- `Long-Lived Access Token Expiration` - the Time To Live for a long-lived access token, in seconds.
+- `Long-Lived Access Token Expiration` — the Time To Live for a long-lived access token, in seconds.
 Defaults to 4 hours.
+- `Access Token Issuer` — a custom access token issuer.
+The default issuer is used if none provided.
+- `Refresh Token Issuer` — a custom refresh token issuer.
+The default issuer is used if none provided.
+- `ID Token Issuer` — a custom ID token issuer.
+The default issuer is used if none provided.

 ## Enabling the Plugin